bongo227/Atomical/doc/doc_gen.md

 ```

 ### Queue
-Queues are an important are another important data structure which the C standard library doesnt provide, so I implemented my own.
+Queues are an important are another important data structure which the C standard library doesn't provide, so I implemented my own.
 This queue uses a double ended linked list on the back end allowing for fast insertions and deletions from either end of the queue.
-This is not strickly a queue, and can also be used as a stack.
+This is not strictly a queue, and can also be used as a stack.

 #### Queue push
 To push onto a queue, the queue allocates a new element with a header which is returned to the caller for populating with data.
-To push to the frount we add the new element at the start of the queue and link the new element and old element.
+To push to the front we add the new element at the start of the queue and link the new element and old element.

 ```
 FUNCTION queuePushFront(queue)